jrg94/CSE5542/Lab01/README.md

 With the csv data loaded, choose any of the buttons from Graph Controls menu to begin plotting data.
 That's it!

-The solution should render as follows:
+The solution should render as follows (*text not included in screenshot*):

 ![Sample Graph][1]